utrains/Utrains_python_script/python_projects/project6.md

-## At work , you are facing difficulties when working with json files on urgent projet.
-But you are more comfortable with csv files, so you need to write a python script to convert json files to csv format.
-To execute this script, we took the output file of project5 named "xml_converted.json" and convert it into csv format.
+## At work , there is a tool to generate synthetic data.The data generated is in json format and needs to be transform into csv format for a specific team. write a python script that can take json file and construct a csv file from it.
 ### The script is below:

 ```